wilmix8/DOTWEB3.0PART7/README.md

 # JWEB ADVANCED BUSINESS
 =========

-JWEB ADVANCED BUSINESS  is a  Programming langauge   invented  by wilmix jemin  j  at  JDollar(JWEB) P.L  at year  2017.
+JWEB ADVANCED BUSINESS  is a  Programming language   invented  by wilmix jemin  j  at  JDollar(JWEB) P.L  at year  2017.

 JWEB ADVANCED BUSINESS  is  focused  on  Advanced  Business  Programming   using   the   Frameworks which   is  given  below...
 Here   You   had  to  follow   External  Advanced  Business